German Import: 1985 TVR Tasmin 2.8i – Sold?

 (Click on the photograph below to expand it and navigate through all the others)

 One of my favorite brands that I’ve yet to have the opportunity to own is TVR.
 Over the years, a few examples have come my way, but those cars were too rough to justify sinking money into.
 The one we’re looking at today actually looks like one of the best ones to come up for sale in recent memory, and it’s a 1985 TVR Tasmin that came to the U.S.A. as a German-market import.
 This means it has the more attractive European-market bumpers and other enhancements, but the most appealing feature is how well-preserved this “wedge” is.
-You’ll find the Tasmin here on Craigslist in Mattituck on Long Island, with 20,000 original miles for $17,500.
+This 1985 TVR Tasmin was originally listed in November 2022 on Craigslist in Mattituck on Long Island, with 20,000 original miles for $17,500.
 Comparing that price against the Classic.com model guide shows that the seller is asking above the average sale price of $7,817, but few Tasmins still on the road look as good as the seller’s car:

 TVRs have a spotty history in the U.S., but not necessarily through any fault of the brand itself.
 The various costs of selling cars in North America, from meeting federal safety requirements to establishing a dealer network, are the kinds of costs a small-batch manufacturer like TVR would find difficult to absorb.
 Of course, it hasn’t stopped the company from getting its products stateside in the early days when such transactions were far less complicated.
 Needless to say, the company’s modern-day offerings are generally only seen here if an enthusiast goes through the hoops of importing it themselves.
 The Tasmin was the last car the company imported into the U.S., making it even more unusual that the seller has a gray-market version of a model sold stateside!

 The Shooting Cars YouTube Channel features this modern-day test drive of a U.S. Spec TVR 280i: